 Reflective practice is, in its simplest form, thinking about or reflecting on what you do, and is a vital component of personal and professional learning.

-3 month internship (or part time equivalent)
+3 month placement (or part time equivalent)

-Your Research in Practice Internship will be a 3 month (or part time equivalent) work based learning opportunity with an organisation that can offer suitable project that can use your current skills and help you to develop any skills gaps you have identified through your development needs analysis.
+Your Research in Practice Placement will be a 3 month (or part time equivalent) work based learning opportunity with an organisation that can offer suitable project that can use your current skills and help you to develop any skills gaps you have identified through your development needs analysis.

-Internships can last from 1 to 3 months; they can be done on a full or part-time basis, and with more than one placement provider.
+Placements can last from 1 to 3 months; they can be done on a full or part-time basis, and with more than one placement provider.

 Why is Research in Practice separate from the DTP Training?